 - THE RULES ARE DIFFERENT FROM LAST YEAR'S CLASS.
 READ ALL DOCUMENTATION CAREFULLY. - A full rules document will be posted on Avenue. - Rules are subject to change by Dr. Hassan due to the uncertainty of this kind of work, but all changes will be in the students' favour (meaning they will make the challenge easier, not harder).
-Any changes will be posted on Avenue. - Your task is to build a robot that moves forwards to a marker/barrier and then launches a ping pong ball at a goal, returns to the start line and repeats the process.

-- All legs must meet the specification in the rules (legs must cover an arc of no more than 90 degrees) - No powered wheels - You are welcome to use whatever external resources for part fabrication you wish, in addition to the fabrication budget provided to you in the rules. - You must use the "kit" motors - You need to use the specified motors to keep the competition fair. - However you may purchase these motors from whatever source you wish (e.g. from past students).
+Any changes will be posted on Avenue. - Your task is to build a robot that moves forwards to a marker/barrier towing the most load as possible, as quickly as possible - All legs must meet the specification in the rules (legs must cover an arc of no more than 90 degrees) - No powered wheels - You are welcome to use whatever external resources for part fabrication you wish, in addition to the fabrication budget provided to you in the rules. - You must use the "kit" motors - You need to use the specified motors to keep the competition fair. - O However you may purchase these motors from whatever source you wish (e.g. from past students).
 The bookstore has them packaged in a convenient kit, their kit price is probably the same or a little lower than other sources because they bought in bulk.
-Please only buy one kit per group to leave enough for everyone. - If you purchase elsewhere be careful, because there are motors that look the same but are different (eg they are servo only, they have lower torque, poor quality gears).
-Check that your motors are the same model number, motor data sheet posted on Avenue for reference. - Use of non-standard motors for propulsion disqualifies you from the competition and you will get 0 on your prototype.
-You may use non-standard motors for launching the ball. - If you want to share parts with another team feel free, as long as it works on competition day it's ok. - You can use any other materials you wish from other sources, but you cannot use more than 8 AA batteries. - Your kits come with limit switches, these are the only sensors you need for the project.
-You can use anything else you wish, but: - you cannot communicate with your robot (e.g. no bluetooth) - be careful using a different board or components (it would be easy to fry components with motor current draw if you aren't careful) - One of your lab activities is plugging in and using your motors, make sure you have your kit in time for that lab activity.
+Please only buy one kit per group to leave enough for everyone. - o If you purchase elsewhere be careful, because there are motors that look the same but are different (eg they are servo only, they have lower torque, poor quality gears).
+Check that your motors are the same model number, motor data sheet posted on Avenue for reference. - Use of non-standard motors for propulsion disqualifies you from the competition and you will get 0 on your prototype. - If you want to share parts with another team feel free, as long as it works on competition day it's ok. - You can use any other materials you wish from other sources, but you cannot use more than 8 AA batteries.

+- Your kits come with limit switches, these are the only sensors you need for the project.
+You can use anything else you wish, but: - you cannot communicate with your robot (e.g. no bluetooth) - be careful using a different board or components (it would be easy to fry components with motor current draw if you aren't careful) - One of your lab activities is plugging in and using your motors, make sure you have your kit or parts in time for that lab activity.